 Diwali is a Hindu festival of lights.
 One of the biggest festivals in India, it signifies the victory of good over evil.
 The preparations start typically five days before the actual day of the festival.

 I am getting my groove on for Diwali and wanted to share some quick tips to get your home ready for the celebrations :).

 A must for the pooja ceremony, flowers are an essential part of the festivities.
 Especially the marigolds!
 There is a hidden charm in them.
 They are the first choice for any auspicious religious activity in India.
 I like to use them for pooja and around the home along with other flowers.
-The fragrance of fresh flowers instantly transforms the ambiance.
+The fragrance of fresh flowers instantly transforms the ambience.